USC-ACTLab/MAPFAST/README.md

 1. main.py provides a sample implementation where all the parameters are fetched from a config.json file.
 The location of config.json can also be passed as a command line argument to the python script.
 The default location is json_files folder.

 2. analysis.py prints a detailed report which includes the accuracy, coverage and custom score details as described in our paper.

+3. Use dir(MAPFAST) or help(MAPFAST) to get detailed information about each function in MAPFAST and InceptionClassificationNet class and its usages.